dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 ```

 > Note:
 >
 > We recommend not renaming any module files within the `./dist` directory, as this may cause the rootDirectory configuration to not work properly.
 In such cases, you would need to define resource paths for each module individually.
-> In our case the packages are used only as static resources, we recommend moving the `./dist` to a dedicated folder for static resources in your project to facilitate self-hosting.
+> In our case, the packages are used only as static resources, we recommend moving the `./dist` to a dedicated folder for static resources in your project to facilitate self-hosting.

 Next, we will demonstrate how to introduce `dynamsoft.config.ts` into a specific component.
 Don't skip the [Component for Reading Image](#component-for-reading-image) section even if you only need video barcode decoding.